kaldas/kaldas.github.io/_posts/2016-11-18-low-latency-microservices-for-fun-and-profit.md

 Now comes how to have the best of both worlds.
 This time our microservice will be fed with both the value of the data and also a reference to it.
 We then set an amount of time for how long the value of the data is fresh.
 If the data isn't fresh we get the latest version using the reference.

+## Final thoughts

+Fortunately just like your Microservices don't just fail, but instead, they handle fail, you can have Microservices that handle the CAP theorem differently given the situation.
+In this post, we looked at some cool design patterns and thus how we can cut down on the database I/O.